mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.9 - 9-4-2018 =
+* Fixed: an issue with recording UpdraftPlus backups
+* Added: support for recording WPTC backups

 = 1.8 - 8-2-2018 =
 * Fixed: an issue with logging plugin installations